Three topics of conversation to avoid at your next dinner party- religion, politics, and the best way to sharpen a pencil

 To get a fine point that lasts as long as possible, I use an electric sharpener that gives me a long narrow taper.
 I had a plug-in heavy duty Boston Electric desk model which my cat killed in April.
 Apparently, it was in the way during a nap emergency.
 I'm now researching a replacement plug-in model and it looks like Boston Electric was bought-out by X-acto which has poorer quality ratings.

 Until I replace the desk version, I'm using the cheapo yet portable battery sharpener which I take to classes, an Omnitech model made for Staples Office Supply stores.
-I've had it about 6 months and it sharpens just fine.
-It's loud and cheap and at an $7 price point, I'll bet the quality control isn't great.
+I've had it about 6 years and it still sharpens just fine.
+It's loud and cheap and at a $7 price point, I'll be the quality control isn't great.
 But my little guy doesn't eat batteries too fast, and if I ignore the obnoxious color, it's really not too bad.

 As you can see, the brand, price, and color are not my main focus when selecting a sharpener.
 I look for two features: